AhmadHassan71/AhmadHassan71/README.md

 - [JS-Calculator](https://github.com/AhmadHassan71/JS-Calculator) - A calculator app that can perform basic arithmetic operations (addition, subtraction, multiplication, and division) and handle proper numeric expressions, including parentheses and order of operations.
 - [UefaChampionsLeagueDataBase](https://github.com/AhmadHassan71/UEFA-Champions-League) - This database reflects the data of players, clubs and stadiums which were a part of UEFA Champions League from 2016-2022 and sophisticated queries are applied on that to get important statistics
 - [PrivateAirportDataBase](https://github.com/AhmadHassan71/Small-Private-Aiport-Database) - This is a database that keeps track of airplanes, their owners, airport employees, and pilots.
+- [Flex Academic Suite](https://github.com/AhmadHassan71/Flex-Academic-Suite) - An academic portal for faculty and students of NUCES
 ## Education

 - Bachelor of Computer Science, Fast-NUCES (2021 - Present)